 "The marketplace was full of civilians shopping for the upcoming Eid holiday."

-READ MORE: Syria ceasefire deal explained
+READ MORE: US and Russia clinch Syria ceasefire deal

 The two powers back opposing sides in the conflict, with Moscow supporting the regime of President Bashar al-Assad and Washington backing a coalition of rebels it regards as moderate.